stat545ubc-2022/MiniDataAnalysis_ArielRosen/README.md

 # MiniDataAnalysis_ArielRosen
-This repository will be used the Mini Data-Analysis in STAT 545A 2022
+This repository will be used to complete the Mini Data-Analysis project in STAT 545A 2022